Employers

 If an employee chooses not to come back to work

 When an employee decides not to return to work after parental leave, they must let you know in writing.
-They must do this at least 21 days in advance unless they have a longer notice period as part of their employment agreement.
+They must do this at least 21 days in advance unless they have a longer notice period as part of their .

 If they resign rather than come back to work, their last day of employment will be the day they left to go on parental leave.
-Any keeping in touch days they may have worked are not counted as part of their employment.
-That means any payment they received for keeping in touch days should not be included in the calculation of 8% gross earnings for annual holidays in their final pay.
+Any 'keeping in touch' days they worked during parental leave do not change this date.
+If they received payment for those 'keeping in touch' days, the payment should not be included in their final pay calculation.

 Annual holiday entitlements